OWASP/www-project-developer-guide/draft/05-security-requirements/01-security-requirements.md

 #### Regulatory and statutory requirements

-Regulatory requirements can include security requirements which then must also be taken into account.
+Regulatory requirements can include security requirements which then must be taken into account.
 Different industries are regulated are regulated to a lesser or greater extent, and the only general advice is to be aware and follow the regulations.

 Various jurisdictions will have different statutory requirements that may result in security requirements.
-Any applicable statutory security requirements should be added to the application security requirements.
+Any applicable statutory security requirement should be added to the application security requirements.
 Similarly to regulatory requirements, the only general advice is to be familiar with and follow the appropriate statutory requirements.

 #### Further reading